 Gutter repairs, when done right, will prolong the life of your gutters.
 A well-maintained gutter can last decades, happily carrying water away from your home and foundation with little fuss.

 So what better way to show your home your love than by repairing your rain gutters and downspouts?
-Below we offer our best (and simplest!) solutions to all the types of damage your gutters will sustain.
+Below we offer our best (and simplest!) solutions to all the types of damage they will sustain.

 Many of our suggestions will require a ladder and some basic tools.
 We found this article particularly helpful when purchasing a ladder.
 Oh, and while you're looking into ladders, consider investing in a ladder standoff.
 Gutters are fragile things, and they do not take to being squashed by a ladder supporting your full bodyweight (no matter how thin you are).
 A ladder standoff will allow you to displace the weight onto the roof, instead of unnecessarily straining the gutter.

-Before hopping straight into making gutter repairs, make sure your gutters are clean of debris.
+Before hopping straight into making repairs, make sure your gutters are clean of debris.
 Clogged gutters exhibit many of the same symptoms as the problems discussed below.
-If unclogging your gutters doesn’t solve your problem, it’s still a great first step.
-Repairs can’t be made on dirty gutters!
+If unclogging them doesn't solve your problem, it's still a great first step.
+Repairs can't be made on dirty gutters!

 Once you've identified your symptoms, see what category you fall into below.
 We've got some gutter repairs to make!

-Dipping gutters is another common problem in the world of gutter repairs.
-Like off-slope gutters, the solution is repositioning gutter supports at the site of the dip to remove it.
+Dipping is another common problem in the world of gutter repairs.
+Like off-slope gutters, the solution is repositioning supports at the site of the dip to remove it.